boyanfan/dream-engine/docs/VideoDecoder.md

 This function should be called once per frame.
 It automatically decodes and synchronizes one video frame based on presentation timestamps (PTS), ensuring accurate playback timing.
-All rendering is performed through the camera to support effects like scaling, parallax, and screen fitting.
+All renderings are performed through the camera to support effects like scaling, parallax, and screen fitting.

 ---